GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ##### Last Updated: October 25, 2017

 Your agency provides network accounts to government users on detail and those who cross-collaborate on special programs.
-Rather than issue them new credentials, you can enable their home-agency PIV/CAC credentials so they can authenticate to your network.
+Rather than issue them new credentials, you can allow them to authenticate to your network with their home-agency PIV/CAC credentials.

+This guide will help you configure your Windows network domain to accept other agency users' PIV/CAC credentials.

 * [1 Network Ports and Protocols](#1-network-ports-and-protocols)
 * [2 Domain Controllers](#2-domain-controllers)